Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Introduction

-Consequently, since the uniqueness time depends only on $M_0,\ga,s,d$, the solution is unique whenever the solution exists and satisfies \eqref{assumption}. \end{Thm} \begin{Rem} \begin{enumerate}[leftmargin=1.5em] \item Assumption \eqref{assumption} requires only that the solution lie in $L^p_{x,v} \cap L^2_{x,v}$, allowing arbitrarily large norms, as is natural for low-regularity solutions of kinetic equations. \item This approach bypasses the $L^\infty_x$ norm issue and the higher regularity requirements presented in previous studies.
-Indeed, if $\phi_i\in L^\infty_{t}([0,T])L^\infty_{x,v}\cap L^2_{t}([0,T])L^2_{x,v}$, then $f\in L^p([0,T])L^p_{x,v}$ automatically for any $p\in[2,\infty]$; see also the conditional regularity results in \cite{Imbert2021,FernandezReal2025}. \item One may first assume \eqref{assumption} on the time interval $[0,1]$ and then apply Theorem~\ref{MainThm1} successively on $[0,T]$, $[T,2T]$, $\dots$, using a continuity argument. \item The assumption $\ga+s>-\frac{d}{2}$ arises from the collisional estimates in Subsections \ref{SecSmallQc} and \ref{SecCOmmSmall} for small relative velocity; in other words, if one considers the non-singular cross-section $\Th=\<v-v_*\>^{\ga}$, then the assumption $\ga+s>-\fr{d}{2}$ is not required. \item The constant $C_{\gamma,s,d}>0$ is constructive throughout the proof in Section~\ref{SecLPkinetic} and is uniform with respect to $\ga,s$; that is, it is bounded independently of $\ga,s$, as ensured by the choice we will make in \eqref{choice10} later. \item The assumption \eqref{assumption} allows vacuum and negativity in the solution $F=\mu+\mu^{\frac{1}{2}}\phi$. \item The constants in this work may depend on the parameters $\ga, s, d$ without further mention. \end{enumerate} \end{Rem}
+\begin{Rem} \begin{enumerate}[leftmargin=2em] \item Considering the decomposition $F-\mu$ could be mathematically (and physically) natural for kinetic equations on $\R^d_x$, as reflected in the trend to global equilibrium \cite{Desvillettes2000}. \item This approach bypasses the $L^\infty_x$ norm issue of $\phi_2$.
+Moreover, for $\phi_1$, we require logarithmic regularity in $x$, measured by $\log(\langle D_x\rangle)$ in $L^\infty$. \item The assumption $\ga+s>-\frac{d}{2}$ arises from the collisional estimates in Subsections \ref{SecSmallQc} and \ref{SecCOmmSmall} for small relative velocity; in other words, if one considers the non-singular cross-section $\Th=\<v-v_*\>^{\ga}$, then the assumption $\ga+s>-\fr{d}{2}$ is not required.
+Moreover, if one considers the Landau collision operator, such a restriction is unnecessary, and the \textbf{Landau-Coulomb} case $\ga=-d$ should also be covered. \item The constant $C_{\gamma,s,d}>0$ is constructive throughout the proof in Section~\ref{SecLPkinetic} and is uniform with respect to $\ga,s$; that is, it is bounded independently of $\ga,s$, as ensured by the choice we will make in \eqref{choice10} later. \item The largeness of $r>0$ reflects the small gain of integrability in $x$; see Corollary \ref{CoroNegativeHypo}. \item The constants $C_{\mathrm{low}},L_0>0$ in assumption \eqref{lowerphi} can be arbitrary and our method applies whenever $\phi_1$ has an exponential lower bound.
+One may also consider decompositions with tails other than exponential, or with a rougher lower bound; we may leave this to future work. \item The constants in this work may depend on the parameters $\ga, s, d$ without further mention. \item One may also use $(j+1)^{1^+}$ instead of $(j+1)^2$ in \eqref{assumption}, but in this case the constants in the estimates depend on $1^+-1$, as reflected in \eqref{ges1a}. \end{enumerate} \end{Rem}